gitsametcan/CSE3063F22P1_GRP1/Use Case Model.md

 Step 2:
     if selected lecture has reached their quota capacity system gives warning to student, then use case returns to step 2.
-Step 3:
+Step 4:
-    if student needs to pay education debt and he/she didn't paid it yet, system sends warning to student and student returns to step 2.
+    if student needs to pay education debt and he/she didn't paid it yet, system sends warning to student when he/she sends draft to advisor and student returns to step 2.
-Step 5:
+Step 4:
-    if two or more attendance needed lecture hours collides advisor rejects all of the collided lectures, student needs to return step 2 for enrolling rejected lectures and change some settings before advencing to step 3.
+    if there is conflict at lecture draft student can't send lecture draft to advisor, student returns to step 2.
 Step 5:
     if student sent TE lecture to advisor for approval, even though they have taken 2 TE lectures in fall semester, advisor rejects that TE lecture.